annenkov/stratego-sll/readme.rst

 ----------
 * generalization
 * positive information propagation
+* explicit parameterization of configuration tree builder by folding strategy

 Stratego pros and cons
 ----------------------
 Pros
 ~~~~
-It's convenient to build rewriting interpeters.
+It's convenient to build rewriting interpreters.
 See, for example [4]_.
 Configuration tree manipulations also very convenient with generic rewriting strategies.

    For example, simplification used to deforest program::